softwaresaved/build_and_test_examples/jenkins/CVS.md

 $ cp -r build_and_test_examples/python python
 $ cd python/
 $ rm -f nosetests.xml *.pyc */*.pyc .gitignore
-$ cvs -d $HOME/CVSROOT import -m "Initial import" . vendor-tag release-tag
+$ cvs -d $HOME/CVSROOT import -m "Initial import" python vendor-tag release-tag

 Create a job that checks out the repository and runs a job
 ----------------------------------------------------------

 Now, let's create a job to check out the repository and run `nosetests`:

-* On the Jenkins front-page, click New Item.
+* On the Jenkins front page, click New Item.
-* Enter a name in the Item name field e.g. `Python CVS job`.
+* Enter a name in the Item name field e.g. `CVS job`.
-* Select Build a free-style software project.
+* Select Freestyle software project.
 * Click OK.
-* A configuration page will appear.
-* Under Source Code Management, select CVS.
+* On the configuration page, under Source Code Management, select CVS.
 * Enter:
- * CVSROOT: `/home/user/CVSROOT`
+ * CVSROOT: `$HOME/CVSROOT`
+ * Location: Head
- * Module(s): `python`
+ * Modules Remote Name: `python`
 * Scroll down the page to under the Build heading.
 * Click Add build step and select Execute shell.
 * Enter the commands that run the tests using nosetests: